 Langlais Native Plants for Pollinators

-Over the fall, winter, and spring we covered the site with plastic to suppress weeds.
-In July 2019, we planted a cover crop of buckwheat to provide summer food for pollinators, suppress weeds, and enhance the soil.
+Over the fall, winter, and spring 2018-19 we covered the site with plastic to suppress weeds.
+In July 2019, we removed the plastic and planted a cover crop of buckwheat to provide summer food for pollinators, suppress weeds, and enhance the soil.
 We identified more than 14 species of pollinators – bees, bumblebees, hoverflies, hornets, yellow jackets, butterflies, lady beetles, and more!
-In late August, the buckwheat was cut and left on the soil before it could set seed and left to add its nutrients to the soil.
+In late August, the buckwheat was cut before it could set seed and left to add its nutrients to the soil.

-In September 2019, we planted more than 260 native plant seedlings, plugs, and transplants that will provide food and shelter for pollinators and birds.
+In September 2019, we planted more than 260 native plant seedlings, plugs, and transplants of 19 species that provide food and shelter for pollinators and birds.
 In 2020, we added an additional six natives to fill where things had died.
 We’re happy to share our plant list with you.
 Be sure to visit next summer to see the garden in its prime.
 We are very grateful to our Maine Master Gardener Volunteers who made this project a reality!